Sister Bay in Door County

 On the hill near Piggly Wiggly, Chop serves steak and seafood and has a patio.
 On weekdays, it serves a three-course early-dining menu.
 It's closed Sundays except on holiday weekends.

-On the south end of downtown, in the old Mission Grille spot, Lure specializes in seafood and has a garden patio with waterfall.
+Across the road from the town information center, Lure specializes in seafood and has a garden patio with waterfall.

 On the north end of downtown, facing the bay, the Waterfront is a long-time favorite for special occasions.
 The menu changes nightly and includes fish, steak, lamb and pasta.
 On Wednesdays, there's a tapas menu.